Tribally-Games/tribal-token/README.md

 ## Deployment

 * _The `owner` and `minter` are both initially set to be the deployment wallet's address._
-* _[CREATE2](https://book.getfoundry.sh/tutorials/create2-tutorial) is used for deployment, so the address will always be the same as long as the deployment wallet and bytecode are the same, irrespective of chain, nonce, etc._
+* _[CREATE2](https://book.getfoundry.sh/tutorials/create2-tutorial) is used for deployment, so the contract address on every chain will be the same as long as the deployment wallet and bytecode are the same, irrespective of chain, nonce, etc._

 ### Deployment